pachterlab/LP_2021/04-current.md

 <p class="caption">(\#fig:current-hist)Number of publications over time in the current era.
 The gray histogram in the background is the overall trend of all current era literature.
 Each facet highlights a category, ordered chronologically in terms of first report.
 Bin width is 365 days.
 Plots in this figure include curated LCM literature, but not the non-curated literature.</p>
 </div>

-Chronologically, in the curated database, microdissection came first, with voxelation in 2002 [@Brown2002], followed by smFISH, ISS, no imaging, and NGS wo MD (Figure \@ref(fig:current-hist)).
+Chronologically, in the curated database, microdissection came first, with voxelation in 2002 [@Brown2002], followed by smFISH, ISS, no imaging, and NGS barcoding (Figure \@ref(fig:current-hist)).
 Despite an early start in the midst of the (WM)ISH golden age, if not including non-curated LCM literature, the current era did not really take off until around 2014 (Figure \@ref(fig:current-vs-prequel)).
 Ever since, its has seen drastic growth, far exceeding that of the prequel era in the 1990s and 2000s (Figure \@ref(fig:current-vs-prequel)).
-Growth in microdissection and NGS wo MD seemed to have contributed the most to this overall drastic growth (Figure \@ref(fig:current-hist)).
+Growth in microdissection and NGS barcoding seemed to have contributed the most to this overall drastic growth (Figure \@ref(fig:current-hist)).
 All techniques in the curated database, along with their classification, maximum number of genes, spatial resolution, and references are listed in Table \@ref(tab:table1).

 <div class="figure" style="text-align: center">
 <img src="04-current_files/figure-html/current-vs-prequel-1.png" alt="Comparing number of publications over time in the prequel and the current eras.
 Bin width is 180 days.
 The x-shaped points show the number of publications from the last bin, which is not yet full." width="672" />
 <p class="caption">(\#fig:current-vs-prequel)Comparing number of publications over time in the prequel and the current eras.
 Bin width is 180 days.
 The x-shaped points show the number of publications from the last bin, which is not yet full.</p>
 </div>

 A timeline of foundational or influential techniques in the current era is shown in Figure \@ref(fig:tl3).
-This is not meant to be a timeline of all current era techniques, but only of techniques that either laid the foundation of popular current era techniques (e.g. Solexa, later Illumina, sequencing) or very influential within a category of techniques (e.g. MERFISH for smFISH based techniques, and ST for NGS wo MD).
+This is not meant to be a timeline of all current era techniques, but only of techniques that either laid the foundation of popular current era techniques (e.g. Solexa, later Illumina, sequencing) or very influential within a category of techniques (e.g. MERFISH for smFISH based techniques, and ST for NGS barcoding).
 Just like the "revolution" of current era spatial transcriptomics, each item in the timeline must not be understood as works of the "solitary genius".
 Rather, each of the landmark innovations in the timeline occurred in its own historical context, with influences from predecessors, which are not plotted in the timeline for the sake of brevity.

 <div class="figure" style="text-align: center">